 "Do not neglect the spiritual gift within you, which was bestowed upon you through prophetic utterance with the laying on of hands by the presbytery."
 1 Timothy 4:14 (NASB)

-Manifestations Resulting From Times of Ministry – When the Holy Spirit is working in an individual there may be various manifestations displayed in their physical body.
+Manifestations Resulting From Times of Ministry – When the Holy Spirit is ministering to an individual, there may be various manifestations displayed in their physical body.
 Some may cry or sob loudly.
 Some may silently receive.
 Some may shake or fall to the ground.
 Some may praise and rejoice loudly.
-There is no set way to receive from God.
+There is no biblically proscribed way to receive from God.